adlerviton/SP_Correlations/README.md

-# SP_Correlations
+# S&P 500 Correlations with a couple of companies over 3 time periods
-Answering Duncans question for fun
+Answering Duncan's question for fun